Mastercode/Mastercard Hackathon 2015 @ Hong Kong

 As you may have noticed we have a female teammate, she is a young designer from Toronto Canada.
 Other team members are developers.
 We are a team dominated by IT professionals that focus on delivery instead of creativity.

 Judging from 2 minutes pitch

-Every team demonstrate their products within 2 minutes in front of 5 judges.
-The judges then have 1 minute to raise question to the team.
-It seems to me most judge does not have idea about Mastercards’ APIs.
+Every team demonstrates their products within 2 minutes in front of 5 judges.
+The judges then have 1 minute to raise questions to the team.
+It seems to me most judge very little idea about Mastercards’ APIs.
 They can only ask common and simple questions such as ‘How many Mastercard APIs you have used?”, “What is the business model?”.
-Sometime the judges have no question at all.
+Sometimes the judges have no question at all.
 It would be better if the judges do have more understanding to the API, and they could criticize project’s feasibility.

-Although the oversea teams are enthusiastic to this event, it seems the judges only choose local teams to second around.
-Maybe the result is not bias but I would suggest participants should not take it seriously.
+Although the oversea teams are enthusiastic about this event, it seems the judges only choose local teams to second around.
+Maybe the result is not biased but I would suggest participants should not take it seriously.